naghamahmed/FLASK_MYSQL_APP/README.md

 The app is copied from the tutorial http://code.tutsplus.com/tutorials/creating-a-web-app-from-scratch-using-python-flask-and-mysql--cms-22972

-build Flask image and mysql image with database table run
+Building Flask image and mysql image with database table

+run
 ```
 docker-compose up --build
 ```
-to test the app local but the url in the Browser
+to test the app locally put the url in the Browser
 ```
 localhost:5002
 ```